 - 1. The provision of or payment for wireless devices is limited to those situations in which the employee's use of the wireless device is in the best interest of the State.
 Those situations include, but are not necessarily limited to: - 1.1.
 The employee's job requires considerable time outside the office (travel, meetings, etc.). - 1.2.
 The use of the wireless device facilitates the effective and efficient conduct of State business. - 1.3.
-In circumstances t so warrant, the availability of a wireless device reduces risks to State employees or their charges. - 2.
-An agency may provide an employee a State-owned wireless device or reimburse an employee for the use of his wireless device in connection with State business.
-In determining, of the three available options, whether the payment of an actual reimbursement or a standard reimbursement or the provision of a State-issued
+In circumstances that so warrant, the availability of a wireless device reduces risks to State employees or their charges. - 2.
+An agency may provide an employee a State-owned wireless device or a standard reimbursement for the use of personally owned wireless device in connection with State business.
+In determining, of the two available options, whether a standard reimbursement or the provision of a State-issued wireless device is appropriate, agencies should take the following considerations into account: